 Where we can we make sure Psyche is as minimal cost to the environment as possible.

-Risograph is an energy efficient method of printing.
+Risograph is an energy efficient method of printing using soy based inks.

 All of the inner paper and test prints are printed on recycled paper.

-The thank you cards we are sending out will be on test prints or misprints from the magazine.
+Thank you cards we send out are made from test prints or misprints from the magazine.